flatironinstitute/CaImAn/README.md

    source activate caiman
    python setup.py build_ext -i
    ```
    **Python 3 may have issues** when running in parallel mode (dview is not None) because of bugs in Python/ipyparallel/numpy interaction.
-Python2 may have fewer issues (edit environment_mac.yml and change the python version there if you wish to use Python 2)
+Python2 may have fewer issues

 * Installation on Linux